riganti/dotvvm-docs/Pages/basics-rest-api-bindings-building-own-api.md

     .EnableSwaggerUi(c => { ... });
 ```

-In ASP.NET Core, this is configured in `Startup.cs`:
+In ASP.NET Core, this is configured in `Startup.cs` file.
+Additionally from DotVVM 2.5, it is also necessary to override default schema naming strategy using the call to `CustomSchemaIds`.

 ```CSHARP
 // ASP.NET Core